Gary Foley: Academic career

 Foley participated in the Melbourne Free University project.

 Other roles

 Foley was the first Indigenous director of the Aboriginal Arts Board of the Australia Council between 1983 and 1986 and held other leadership positions in the Aboriginal community.

 In 1994 he created the first Aboriginal-owned and -operated website, The Koori History Website, aka Kooriweb.

+A 1995 photo portrait of Foley by the artist Destiny Deacon was exhibited in the National Gallery of Victoria in 2020.

 Awards

 The Australia Council for the Arts is the arts funding and advisory body for the Government of Australia.
 Since 1993, it has awarded a Red Ochre Award.
 It is presented to an outstanding Indigenous Australian (Aboriginal Australian or Torres Strait Islander) artist for lifetime achievement.